aldro61/kover2_paper/tutorial/README.md

 # Tutorial: genotype-to-phenotype models with Kover

 This tutorial will walk you through an application of Kover to a set of genomes labelled according to their phenotypes.
 We use data from the paper (see [data](../data/)), but you could use your own.
-Specifically, we will learn a model that predicts Azithromycin resistance in *Neisseria gonorrhoeae*.
+Specifically, we will use the CART and SCM algorithms to learn models that predict Azithromycin resistance in *Neisseria gonorrhoeae*.

 For an introduction to machine learning , please refer to [this tutorial](https://aldro61.github.io/microbiome-summer-school-2017/sections/basics/).